 But for savvy and nature loving tourists it is rather a blessing because La Gomera was able to preserve the best of what was generously created by the hand of Mother Nature.
 Frankly it is a kind of living relic from the “beginning of time” benefiting from the coincidence of several factors.

 First of all the original volcano did not give signs of life for a few millions of years.
 That saved the island from violent forces of the Underground World.

 In more modern times marked by “big discoveries” and conquests, inhospitality of mountainous landscape with steep slopes, high cliffs and deep ravines prevented massive colonization.

 And thankfully in our times, La Gomera is still successfully defending her virginity refusing to give up to the pressure of industrial tourism.

-As the result, today we can witness unspoiled work of nature in different forms of erosion as well as post Jurassic-Park flora that since long disappeared from any other area on the Earth.
+As a result, today we can witness unspoiled work of nature in different forms of erosion as well as post Jurassic-Park flora that since long disappeared from any other area on the Earth.

 The island is rather small - just about 14 miles (22 km) across.

-Thanks to its volcanic origins it steeply raises out of Atlantic to almost
+Thanks to its volcanic origins it steeply raises out of the Atlantic Ocean to almost

 5,000 ft (1,500 m) above the water level.